IntentArchitect/Docs/articles/release-notes/intent-architect-v4.2.md

 ### Issues fixed in 4.2.1

-- Fixed: An exception would occur in the Software Factory CLI when using "legacy" command line arguments, i.e. if not explicitly using the newer 'ensure-no-outstanding-changes' command.
-It's advised to upgrade any scripts you have to rather use the ['ensure-no-outstanding-changes' command](xref:tools.software-factory-cli#ensure-no-outstanding-changes-command).
+- Fixed: An exception would occur in the Software Factory CLI when using "legacy" command line arguments, i.e. if not explicitly using the newer `ensure-no-outstanding-changes` command.
+It's advised to upgrade any scripts you have to rather use the [`ensure-no-outstanding-changes` command](xref:tools.software-factory-cli#ensure-no-outstanding-changes-command).

 ## Version 4.2.0